The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: M ller Maps and M ller Operators

 To conclude it is enough to show that everything cancels out except the identity operator, but that just follows by using basic properties of Green operators and straightforward algebraic steps.
 We easily see that the last addend can be recast as:

 which fulfills its purpose.\\ A specular computation proves that $\R_{+}^{-1}$ is also a right inverse.
-Almost identical reasonings prove that $\R_-^{-1}$ is a two sided inverse of $\R_-$ which is also well defined.
+Almost identical reasonings prove that $\R_-^{-1}$ is a two sided inverse of $\R_-$ which is also well defined, then bijectivity of $\R$ is obvious.

 (2) follows by the following direct computation